 Move over pumpkin.
-There's a new fabulous Fall bread in town!
-This sweet potato bread has it all, with a lovely nut and caramel topping.
+This sweet potato loaf has it all, with a lovely nut and caramel topping.

-I am not sure I have the words to describe this bread, other than to say I loved it.
+I am not sure I have the words to describe this loaf, other than to say I loved it.
 A lot!
 First, there is the incredibly moist sweet potato bread, with a flavour that is so unique and such a nice change from pumpkin.
 Add to that a caramel drizzle and sweet and spicy pecans on top and it's pretty much perfection.

 And just to be clear, when I say "spicy", I don't mean cinnamon (although there's a bit of that in there, too).
 I mean cayenne, as in heat.
 Just a bit, but the combination of heat with the sweet of the pecans and the caramel drizzle is the real winner here.